DerekCook/CoreMidi4J/README.md

 > `getMidiDeviceInfo()` will simply delegate to the standard one.
 This
 > means that calling our version of `getMidiDeviceInfo()` will always
 > give you the correct list of devices to use on any platform.
+>
+> Starting with CoreMidi4J version 1.4, you can even request to be
+> notified of MIDI environment changes on any platform.
+If you are not
+> on a Mac (where the underlying CoreMIDI library provides this
+> service), CoreMidi4J will create a daemon thread which periodically
+> scans the MIDI environment so that it can generate these
+> notifications itself.

 If you are building a project with code like the example above, you will need to configure CoreMidi4J as a dependency of your project.